-The Associate Vice President of Public Safety may grant exceptions to the access guidelines listed above on a case-by-case basis.
-Departments must submit a Security Camera System Access Request to the Office of Public Safety to request access for personnel not listed above.
+The Director of Public Safety/Police Chief may grant exceptions to the access guidelines listed above on a case-by-case basis.
+WSU Pullman departments must submit a Video Security Camera System Access Request to the Office of Public Safety/Police Department to request access for personnel not listed above.

-Copying, duplicating, and/or retransmission of live or recorded video is limited to persons authorized by the Associate Vice President of Public Safety or designee, or as required by state law.
+Copying, duplicating, and/or retransmission of live or recorded video is limited to persons authorized by the Director of Public Safety/Police Chief or designee, or as required by state law.

-All video surveillance system content is owned by the University and is the responsibility of the Associate Vice President of Public Safety under the direction of the Vice President of Finance and Administration.
+All video security system content is owned by the University and is the responsibility of the Director of Public Safety/Police Chief.

-All personnel involved in the supervision, application, and use or monitoring of video surveillance systems must be trained with respect to this policy (BPPM 50.35).
-The Office of Public Safety provides the training.
+All personnel involved in the supervision, application, and use or monitoring of video security systems must be trained with respect to this policy (BPPM 50.35).
+The training must be approved by the Director of Public Safety/Police Chief.